wisemuffin/data-cicd/README.md

 ### sql linter sqlfluff

-!issue sql fluff doesnt support passing in dynamic profiles from CI build.
+:warning: issue sql fluff doesnt support passing in dynamic profiles from CI build.

 when running diff-quality on github pull requests with master watch out for the checkout action that will checkout the the megre of your latest commit with the base branch.
 See [example of the issue here](https://stackoverflow.com/questions/58630097/github-actions-error-cannot-see-git-diff-to-master).